 By now you should be able to see why having a terms and conditions agreement on your blog is a good idea.
 It not only goes a long way in protecting your work but it also makes life simpler and easier for you and your users when there are rules and guidelines to follow.

-Our terms and conditions generator is highly customizable and include all of the necessary clauses you will require to ensure your blog is covered.
+Our terms and conditions generator is highly customisable and include all of the necessary clauses you will require to ensure your blog is covered.